n0spoon/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 ![Package Structure and Classes](./photos/architecture-package-and-classes.png)

-_CalculationService_ can access and manage calculations in memory through _CalculationRepository_
+_CalculationService_ can access and manage calculations in memory through _CalculationRepository_.

 ## Main functionalities